GabrielCafuccio/DemocracyOfficerBot/README.md

 # DemocracyOfficerBot
-A Helldivers 2 Announcer Bot.
+A Helldivers 2 Announcer Bot for discord.